Adron/resume/README.md

-# resume
+# Adron's Resume (C/V etc)

-My resume, and variations of my resume via Github Pages.
+My resume, and variations of my resume via Github Pages can be found here in this repository.